acolomitchi/UnrollingAndLocality/README.md

   `input_array` before accumulating the results of this transformation;</li>
 <li>`operation_context` - any additional information required for the `operation`
   to transform the input.
-In the most general case, the type of this parameter can be anything, it just so happens that in the case of `sq_diff`, this context is  made from the second `point` (the one to calculate the distance to).</li>
+In the most general case, the type of this parameter can be anything it just so happens that in the case of `sq_diff`, this context is  made from the second `point` (the one to calculate the distance to).</li>
 </ul>